 The Tellico Village Players were formed in 1990 by John Sullivan and his sister-in-law, Barb Wozinak, neither of whom are living in 2014.
 The 1st production they put together was "Dirty Work Afoot", a melodrama that they staged at the Tellico Village Yacht Club in the fall of 1990.

-During 1991, talented, theatre interested villagers formed the Tellico Village Players.
-They elected officers, wrote a charter and applied for their non-profit status.
+In 1991 talented and theater-interested villagers officially formed the Tellico Village Players, which later became know as the Tellico Community Players (TCP).
+They elected officers, wrote a charter and received their non-profit status.
 Local villagers like Carl Burke, Paula Carrico, Gene Wozniak, Bill Peterson, Inge Boyce, Bev Sullivan, Betty Cowley, Jean and Jack Reich and Helen Nicholson got the organization going.
-Plays that were comedies, dramas or musicals were selected and performed every year from then on.
+Also among the significant founders were Pat Provart, Doris and Bill Ryan, and Karla and Dean Winkler.

-An off shoot of the original players group was developed in 2010 by energetic, talented and theatre educated person Debbie Mayberry.
-It is entitled 'READERS THEATRE" and is intended to be a way for those who admit to finding memorization too difficult to still give them the trill of acting but in a different way.
-The can read their parts, use some appropriate props and costumes if helpful and delight their audiences with clever, delightful stories in low key venues, mostly being done at a no charge to their audiences.
+An off shoot of TCP called Readers Theater was developed in 2010 by Debbie Mayberry.
+This was established to give those people who find memorization too difficult the thrill of acting but in a different way.
+They can read their parts and use props and costumes to entertain their audiences with delightful stories.